Comunisti col Rolex: Release

 The album was preceded by the singles "Vorrei ma non posto", which became a hit during the summer of 2016, and "Assenzio", released in November 2016.
+On 21 November 2016, the duo revealed the title of the album, and on 9 December the release date and tracklist, alongside the list of stars featuring on the album were announced.
 "Piccole cose" was released as the album's third single on 20 January 2017, while "Senza pagare", featuring T-Pain, was released as the album's fourth single on 20 May 2017.